xiegeo/must/README.md

 When you don't need error handling

-I found myself using this snipped lots.
+I found myself using this snipped in a few places.

 ``` go
 func must[T any](out T, err error) T {